 Loose Alternator Belt Symptoms

-Below are the top 5 symptoms of a loose alternator belt.
+Here are the five most common symptoms of a loose alternator belt.

-1) Flickering Lights – If you are driving your vehicle and suddenly notice the lights flickering or dimming inside the cabin, this could mean you either have battery issues or alternator issues.
-When it’s a problem with the alternator belt, the flickering or dimming lights may stay consistent for quite some time before the electrical power goes out entirely.
+If you are driving your vehicle and suddenly notice the headlights flickering or cabin lights inside the vehicle dimming, this could mean you either have a battery or alternator issue.

 Read also: Top 5 Best Hybrid Car Under 25000